-The runoff rate for these development sites and contributing drainage areas shall be determined by a computer model that can generate hydrographs based on the latest NRCS NEH Part 630 time of concentration ( $t_c$ ) and curve number (CN) calculation methodologies.
-The time of concentration ( $t_c$ ) shall be determined as discussed in Section A of this chapter.
+The runoff rate for these development sites and contributing drainage areas shall be determined by a computer model that can generate hydrographs based on the latest NRCS NEH Part 630 time of concentration (tc) and curve number (CN) calculation methodologies.
+The time of concentration (tc) shall be determined as discussed in Section A of this chapter.
 Note that for the purpose of determining the post-developed conditions curve numbers, due to significant disturbance to the upper soil layers during the construction activities, the initially determined hydrologic soil group for disturbed areas should be changed to the next less infiltrating capacity category (i.e., A to B, B to C, and C to D).
+If the pre-developed condition hydraulic soil group is "D", the post-developed condition CN shall be assumed to be higher than the pre-developed condition CN by 3 (Unless the LID soil protection/restoration BMPs described in Chapter 8 are being utilized).

-LID Exception: If Low Impact Development (LID) approach is pursued in satisfying the requirements noted in Chapter 8 (Post-Construction Stormwater Quality Management Standards), the post-developed CN for the protected undisturbed or restored disturbed areas meeting the requirements described in Chapter 8 and BMP fact sheets may be determined based on pre-development underlying soil layer.
+LID Exception: If Low Impact Development (LID) approach is pursued in satisfying the requirements noted in Chapter 8 (Post-Construction Stormwater Quality Management Standards), the post-developed CN for the protected undisturbed or restored disturbed areas meeting the requirements described in Chapter 8 and BMP fact sheets may be determined based on predevelopment underlying soil layer.